BVHSTungstenTigers/FTC-6547-2018-19/README.md

 - Add Project Lombok to TeamCode's build.gradle both as compileOnly and annotationProcessor
 - You may need to install the Project Lombok intellij/android studio plugin for full use

+Oh, you need to connect to the bot.
+Connect to the bot's wifi, and in the Terminal tab at the bottom-left of the Android Studio window, run `adb connect 192.168.43.1`.
+If you turn the bot off and on again, or switch wifi, run `adb kill-server` to be safe before reconnecting.
 # Default ReadMe Below

 ## Welcome!